gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 Such a method is useful for both community ecology and conservation biology, as it highlights sites that are most important for their research or conservation values.
-However, LCBD calculation methods require complete information on community composition, such as a community composition matrix Y, thus they are inappropriate for partially sampled or unsampled sites.
+However, LCBD calculation methods require complete information on community composition, such as a community composition matrix $Y$, thus they are inappropriate for partially sampled or unsampled sites.
 To our knowledge, theses methods have mostly been applied on community data from sampled sites, thus on discontinuous spatial scales, e.g. at intervals along a river stream